trunkclub/trunkclub.github.io/_posts/2015-08-21-health-monitoring-with-splunk.md

 complains to Honeybadger, so we have extra monitoring for uptime.

 Reliability is important, but this is just one of the many approaches towards a solution.
-Let us know how you've tried to solve this issue in the comments.
+Let us know how you\'ve tried to solve this issue in the comments.